LANL-Bioinformatics/KWAGE/README.md

 The options you select here will depend on your local compute environment (e.g. cloud vs local).

-### Step 2: Edit the BIGSI++ Makefile
+### Step 2: Edit the CALDERA Makefile
-After the three separate NCBI software packages have been downloaded and compiled, you will need to edit the BIGSI++ Makefile to specify the locations of both the include and library directories for the ncbi-vdb and ngs packages.
+After the three separate NCBI software packages have been downloaded and compiled, you will need to edit the CALDERA Makefile to specify the locations of both the include and library directories for the ncbi-vdb and ngs packages.

-Edit the `SRA_LIB_PATH` variable to point to the directory on your system that contains the SRA library files.
+Edit the `SRA_LIB_PATH` variable to specify the directory on your system that contains the SRA library files.

-Edit the `SRA_INCLUDE_PATH` variable to point to the directory on your system that contains the SRA include files.
+Edit the `SRA_INCLUDE_PATH` variable specify the directory on your system that contains the SRA include files.

-Edit the `NCBI_VDB_INCLUDE_PATH` variable to point to the directory on your system that contains the NCBI-VDB include files.
+Edit the `NCBI_VDB_INCLUDE_PATH` variable specify the directory on your system that contains the NCBI-VDB include files.

 ### Step 3: Run `make -j`